-Any change in the pigment of your skin following unprotected sun exposure is classified as sun damage.
+Any change in the pigment of your skin following unprotected UV exposure is classified as sun damage.
 Darkening of the skin, even if it’s mild freckling or a light tan, are sun damage.
-Sun damage can cause something as mild as premature aging and uneven skin tone, or it can cause precancerous lesions and skin cancer.
+UV exposure can cause something as mild as premature aging and uneven skin tone, or it can cause precancerous lesions and skin cancer.

-The first sign of sun damage is a change in skin color following sun exposure without adequate protection.
-While most people think of sunburns, sun damage can also present as:
+The first sign of UV skin damage is a change in skin color following sun exposure without adequate protection.
+While most people think of sunburns, UV damage can also present as:

 - new freckles or moles

 - darkening freckles or moles

 Of course, if you have a sunburn, especially a blistering sunburn, the sun damage is more immediate and should be examined by a board-certified dermatologist for treatment.
 A single blistering sunburn in childhood doubles your skin cancer risk as an adult.

 Freckles and moles are common, especially among fair skinned individuals.
 While these spots may appear cute or precious, they are UV damage and should be prevented and evaluated by a dermatologist.
 If you have freckles and moles, yearly skin checks are an essential part of your healthcare.
 Patients with red hair and/or blue eyes tend to be more susceptible to sun damage and skin cancer.

 All tans are sun damage.
 “Base tans” are not a thing and won’t protect you from sunburns or additional sun damage.
 It doesn’t matter how dark the tan is; it’s all UV damage.
 Lying outside to tan, lying in a tanning bed, using UV lamps, or using tanning oils all cause sun damage, precancerous growths, and skin cancer.
 They also lead to premature wrinkles.